Clinical Trial Finds Diet Works for Depression

 It could be both.

-My opinion, based on everything I know about food and the brain, is that this diet is better than the average diet because:
+My opinion, based on everything I know about food and the brain, is that this diet may be better than the average diet because:

 - It is extremely low in refined carbohydrates (sugar, flour, refined cereals, etc).
 These non-foods put your blood sugar, insulin, hormones, and neurotransmitters on a dangerous invisible roller coaster.
 This destabilizes mood and increases risk for insulin resistance, which causes brain damage over time.